-South America is a vast continent, with a range of countries, capitals, languages, landscapes, and cultures.
+Famous for its deep-rooted and ancient culture, South America is a vast continent that has a range of countries, capitals, languages, landscapes, and traditions.
 From the beaches of Brazil to the rainforests of Peru, there’s so much to discover.
-This is a look at the most popular countries to visit in South America.

 South American Countries To Visit